GerritCodeReview/plugins_reviewers/src/main/resources/Documentation/config.md

 	the suggestions with a weight of 1.
 To force the suggestions higher in the list, set a higher value (like 1000) in `addReviewer.@PLUGIN@-reviewer-suggestion.weight` in `gerrit.config`.

+reviewers.ingoreWip
+:	Ignore changes in WIP state.
+When set to true changes in WIP state are not
+	considered when adding reviewers.
+Defaults to true.
+To enable adding reviewers on changes in WIP state on a per-project basis set this value to true.

+revewers.ignorePrivate
+:	Ignore changes in private state.
+When set to true changes in private state
+	are not considered when adding reviewers.
+Defaults to true.
+To enable adding reviewers on changes in Private state on a per-project basis set this value to true.
 Per project configuration of the @PLUGIN@ plugin is done in the `reviewers.config` file of the project.
 Missing values are inherited from the parent projects.
 This means a global default configuration can